Even Your Weakness is Anointed

 Verse of the Day

-‘… you will receive power when the Holy Spirit comes on you; and you will be my witnesses…’ (Acts 1:8)
+‘… you will receive power when the Holy Spirit comes on you’ (Acts 1:8)

 John Skinner, The Confession of Saint Patrick: The Classic Text in New Translation (Penguin Random House, 1998), p.11.